nus-cs2103-AY2021S1/ip/docs/README.md

 # Duke User Guide
-Duke is task manager that helps you organise your to dos, deadline, and events all in one place.
+Duke is task manager that helps you organise your tasks all in one place.

 ## Duke GUI
 ![Duke GUI](Ui.png)